What is a Distribution Agreement?

 The purpose of this agreement is to bind a supplier of goods and a distributor of goods in a legal business relationship.
-It ensures that both parties are required to fulfill their obligations to one another as written within the document.
+It ensures that both parties are required to fulfill their obligations to one another as written in the document.
 Also, this type of agreement can either be exclusive or non-exclusive.
-What this means is that it's possible that both parties enter an exclusive relationship wherein the distributor will be the only business that can sell your products in a given territory for a period of time.
+Both parties may enter an exclusive relationship wherein the distributor will be the only business that can sell your products in a given territory for a period.

 How to Write a Distribution Agreement?